 - Pang to Jispa – Day 11

 - Jispa to Manali – Day 12 (Skip this day if you were short on time and go straight to Manali from Pang)

 Mentioned below are some other tips that can be of help in visiting Leh Ladakh in October.

 Plan your stay

-Finding accommodation in Leh City will not really be a big challenge even in October; however it is better to inquire and plan your stay at other places like Nubra Valley, Pangong and Tso Moriri.
-Most of hotels and guest houses start to wind up for the year in October and you may have trouble finding a place to stay at remote areas of Ladakh; specially if within a budget.
+Finding accommodation in Leh City will not really be a big challenge.
+However, it is better to inquire and plan your stay at other places like Nubra Valley, Pangong, and Tso Moriri.
+Most of the hotels and guest houses start to wind up for the year in October and you may have trouble finding a place to stay in remote areas of Ladakh; especially if within a budget.
 It wouldn’t hurt to even book your accommodation in advance.

 Keep your Itinerary Simple

 While traveling in October, plan your itinerary in a way that you are only covering the major tourist attractions and avoid going to areas too remote.
 Reach Leh, cover Nubra, Pangong, and Moriri and return.